-Long Beach Loft Wedding
+Long Beach Wedding at The Loft on Pine

 Tucked in a restored 1903 loft in the heart of downtown Long Beach, California, Rachel and Brett shared one of the most heartfelt days I’ve gotten to be a part of.

 I can’t even begin to name all of the ways Rachel and Brett went above and beyond to make their day sentimental and unique, but here are a few that stood out:

 A couple months before the wedding, Rachel snuck into her mom’s closet and took the wedding dress from when she married Rachel’s father.
 She brought it to a seamstress to have a piece sewn into the inside of her own dress.
 The reveal was such a special moment between the two of them that I was so honored to capture.